CodyReichert/awesome-cl/README.md

 * [C-mera](https://github.com/kiselgra/c-mera) - a source-to-source compiler that utilizes Lisp's macro system for meta programming of C-like languages.
 [GPL3][2].
 * [lispc](https://github.com/eratosthenesia/lispc) - a powerful "lispsy" macrolanguage for C. [MIT][200].
 * [ecrepl](https://gitlab.common-lisp.net/ecl/ecrepl) - an interactive REPL for the C language.
 No license specified.
+* [Software-Evolution-Library](https://github.com/GrammaTech/sel) - The SEL enables the programmatic modification and evaluation of software (C/C++ support using Clang, compiled assembler, and linked ELF binaries).
+[GPL3][2].

 Crypto
 ======